Advertisement

 Official Application

-Contact Community Development Corporation of Long Island directly at (631) 471-1215 to request an application.
-Applications are always free — never pay anyone to apply on your behalf.
+Apply directly through the official Community Development Corporation of Long Island portal.
+Applications are free — never pay anyone to apply on your behalf.

 WARNING: DO NOT PAY ANYONE TO APPLY FOR HOUSING